subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 DataComp adopts a zero-shot evaluation protocol.
 We find a strong rank correlation (>0.99) between performance in linear probe zero-shot settings.
 ## 4 Baseline
 ### 4.1 Filtering baselines
-No filtering.
+1. No filtering.
-Random subsets.
+2. Random subsets.
+   form subsets consisting of 1%, 10%, 25%, 50% and 75% of the pool chosen at random
-Basic filtering.
+3. Basic filtering.
+   filtering by _language_; filtering by _caption length_; and filtering by _image size_, We also experiment with combining language and caption length filtering and combining language, caption length, image size fitering.
-CLIP score and LAION filtering.
+4. CLIP score and LAION filtering.
-Text-based filtering.
+5. Text-based filtering.
-Image-based filtering.
+6. Image-based filtering.
 ### 4.2 BYOD baselines
 We experiment with multiple external data sources, including four moderately sized datasets (10 to 58M samples) studied by Nguyen et al. [Quality not quantity: On the interaction between dataset design and robustness of clip.](https://openreview.net/forum?id=LTCBavFWp5C)—CC12M, YFCC15M, RedCaps and Shutterstock—and the larger LAION-2B.
 We also present experiments combining some of the data sources.
 ## 5 Results and discussion
+### Main results

 ## 6 Limitations and conclusion
 # 2. Improving multimodal datasets with image captioning
 [[2307.10350] Improving Multimodal Datasets with Image Captioning](https://arxiv.org/abs/2307.10350)